 There are different types of priming.
 We will mention three types here to give you an impression of its complexity:

-- positive priming: being exposed to certain stimuli makes a particular response to second stimuli more likely to happen.
+- Positive priming: being exposed to certain stimuli makes a particular response to second stimuli more likely to happen.
 Remember that we talked about smelling bread in the bakery leads to a higher chance of buying it?
 Yes, this is a perfect example of positive priming.

 Persuasion guru Robert Cialdini wrote a book about influencing, priming and communication.
 His book Pre-suasion explains how you can guide someone’s attention to get their agreement with a message before they experience it.
 Cialdini writes that numbers, background information or words can influence how someone reacts to a message.
 These are a few examples out of the pre-suasion communication list.
 You can also apply this knowledge to online marketing.
 Are you interested in how you can improve your online communication with priming?
 Have a look at Cialdini’s tools.

 For example, McDonalds’ big yellow M is without a doubt present in the memory of most people.
 When we see it shining somewhere, our brain activates associations.
 A tasty burger, coke or ice-cream will pop up.
 For some of us, McDonald’s wins and we start driving towards it to get stuffed.
 Besides unhealthy behaviour, priming can also result in more healthy decisions.
-A green food package associates with healthy and natural food.
+A green food package is associated with healthy and natural food.
 Health freaks will buy it more often.
 Do you own a liquor store and do you want to increase the sales of French wine?
 Play some French music in the background!
 Research shows music can prime people.
 For example, restaurants can influence how fast their guests eat their meals.
 More upbeat music causes us to eat our dinner faster.

 Red Bull gives you wings?